ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 # Deepdive Advanced VPC Design

 Amazon VPC (Virtual Private Cloud ) enables to have complete control over AWS virtual networking environment.
-Given this control, have you ever wondered how new Amazon VPC features might affect the way you design your AWS networking infrastructure, or even change existing architectures that you use today?
-Let's  explore the new design and capabilities of Amazon VPC and how you might use them.
+How new Amazon VPC features might affect the way to design  AWS networking infrastructure, or even change existing architectures?
+Let's explore the new design and capabilities of VPC and how to use them.

 thanks folks this is the advanced VPC